Swollen Eyes In Children: Causes, Homecare Tips & Treatment

 17. Blepharitis

-Blepharitis is a chronic condition causing inflammation of the eyelids.
+Blepharitis in children is a chronic condition causing inflammation of the eyelids.
 This is often due to conditions such as a stye, chalazion, etc. that clog oil-producing glands of the eyes.
 Although it is not a contagious disease, this may lead to permanent eye damage.

 There are various eye diseases and conditions that may cause swelling, redness, and pain in the eyes.
 It is essential to begin home care and other medical treatment before the swelling enlarges or causes eye damage.